fxnnxc/fxnnxc.github.io/_reviews/nlp-knowledge-neurons.md

 #### Discovered Properties of Key-Value Memory

-* Lower layers tend to capture shallow patterns, while upper layers learn more semantic ones.
+* Lower layers tend to capture **shallow patterns** (existence of specific vocabulary), while upper layers learn more **semantic** ones (topics such as sports or TV shows).
-* The values complement the keys’ input patterns by inducing output distributions
+* The values complement the keys’ input patterns by inducing output distributions (each key is the weight for each value)
-* the output of a feed-forward layer is a composition of its memories, which is subsequently refined throughout the model’s layers via residual connections to produce the final output distribution.
+* the output of a feed-forward layer is **a composition of its memories**, which is subsequently **refined** throughout the model’s layers via residual connections to produce the final output distribution.

-Motivated by neural memory [2] which consists of $m$ key-value pairs, which we call *memories*.
+Motivated by `neural memory` [2] which consists of $m$ key-value pairs, which we call *memories*.
 * `key`: $d$-dimensional vector $\mathbf{k}_i \in \mathbb{R}^d$, and together form the parameter matrix $K \in \mathbb{R}^{m\times d}$.
 The authors compute memory coefficient by $\text{ReLU}(\mathbf{x}_j^l \cdot \mathbf{k}_i^\ell)$ for a key $k_i^l$ that corresponds to the $i$-th hidden dimension of the $\ell$-th feed-forward layer.
 To validate the claim, they showed top-25 inputs which triggers the memory.
 * `value` : paramter $V\in \mathbb{R}^{m\times d}$.
 The value is directly related to the probability distribution over the vocabulary by multiplying it by  the output embedding matrix $E$: